-Austin & Travis County Sexual Assault Defense Attorney
+Austin & La Grange Sexual Assault Defense Attorney

 Sexual assault is a serious criminal offense that is vigorously prosecuted in the state of Texas.
 This sex crime refers to a number of illegal sexual actions that are knowingly, intentionally, and forcibly committed without the consent of the victim.
 Because of the nature of the crime, a conviction can lead to a lengthy prison sentence, significant fines, and a requirement to register as a sex offender.

 I am well versed in the state’s sexual assault laws and possess the knowledge and skill necessary for successfully defending these charges.

 There are many ways a person can become charged with sexual assault:

 - A person commits sexual assault if he intentionally or knowingly causes the penetration of the anus or sexual organ of another person by any means without that person’s consent

 - A person commits sexual assault if he intentionally or knowingly causes the penetration of the mouth of another person by the sexual organ of the actor, without that person’s consent

 - A person commits sexual assault if he intentionally or knowingly causes the sexual organ of another person, without that person’s consent, to contact or penetrate the mouth, anus, or sexual organ of another person, including the actor.

 The key issue in sexual assault is consent, which is an affirmative agreement to engage in sexual activity.
 If consent is not given, then sexual assault is said to have occurred.
 In particular consent has not been given in the following situations:

 - Violence or threats of violence are used to obtain consent